 Carol Ann Franklin presently teaches special education in the Clinton Public School District where she has been employed since 1975.
 She received her undergraduate degree from Mississippi State University in 1975, and her Master's degree from Mississippi State in 1978.
 She earned National Board Certification in the area of Exceptional Needs in 2000.
 She was recognized as Teacher of the Year at Clinton Junior High School in 2003, 2015, and 2021.
-Carol Ann has been a member of CEC for numerous years and has held the office of treasurer for the past fifteen years.
+Carol Ann has been a member of CEC for numerous years and has held the office of treasurer for the past sixteen years.
+She is the recipient of the Mississippi CEC Teacher of the Year for 2022.